crh3675/nodeii/README.md

 Pre-Compile Stylesheets
 ---------------
-We don't care to touch any of your browser-based code.
+To reiterate, we don't care to touch any of your browser-based code.
 That part is up to you.
 Use Bower, Grunt or whatever you want.
 We believe that you should be already writing clean, concise code and don't need those libraries but everyone has a flavor.

 Testing
 ---------------